Cellous/Systems-Engineer-Portfolio/README.md

 - Logs CPU %, memory (MB), and current service status every IntervalSec.
 - Automatically restarts the service if it goes to Stopped or Paused state.
 - Saves all logs to .\logs\service_healer.log for review.

+### Demo
+Below is an actual run of the **PowerShell Service Healer** script, which automatically monitors and restarts Windows services.
 ![PowerShell Service Healer Demo](docs/screenshots/service_healer_demo.gif)